 Now, having actionable camera footage gives Douglas a clear opportunity to coach his drivers on how they can improve during his monthly safety meetings.
 Douglas appreciates how his drivers are more accommodating to his incident inquiries because he has hard video evidence from both the road and in the cab.

 “Ninety percent of my job is watching, managing my team,” explains Douglas.
 “Before purchasing Motive’s dash cams, I’d follow up with my driver to get more context.
 There would be a lot of back and forth to identify what happened.
 Now, I check the camera footage as the first step in my investigation.”

 Motive’s driver distraction, close following, and cell phone detection models minimize false alarms, only alerting Douglas when his drivers are actually displaying unsafe behavior.

 When creating Firefighting’s Finest way back in 2001, Douglas knew that delivering an exceptional experience was key to the company’s success.
-And now, thanks to Motive’s instant and actionable DRIVE score, he can coach, incentivize, and reward his teams for delivering on that core promise.
+And now, thanks to Motive’s instant and actionable Safety Score, he can coach, incentivize, and reward his teams for delivering on that core promise.
 Because when drivers are on time, professional, in crisp uniforms, and arrive with their customers’ belongings safely and accident-free, they earn their trust and win their repeat business.